bblais/A-Measure-Of-Faith/chapters/Chapter 04 - The Case For God.md

 >  A scientific explanation, will have to postulate as a starting point of explanation a substance or substances that caused or still cause the universe and its characteristics.
 To postulate many or extended such substances (an always existing universe; or an extended volume of matter energy from which, uncaused by God, all began) is to postulate more entities than theism.

 > To start with, theism postulates a God who is just one person, not many.
 To postulate one substance is to make a very simple postulation.
 He is infinitely powerful, omnipotent.
-This is a simpler hypothesis than the hypothesis that there is a God who has such-and-such limited power (for example, the power to rearrange matter, but not the power to create it)….But, if God’s essence is an eternal essence, then any complete explanation of phenomena in terms of God’s agency is also an ultimate explanation.
-For God’s existence at a time is entailed by his existing at all, and does not require to be explained in terms of his previous existence and previous choices.
+This is a simpler hypothesis than the hypothesis that there is a God who has such-and-such limited power (for example, the power to rearrange matter, but not the power to create it)....But, if God's essence is an eternal essence, then any complete explanation of phenomena in terms of God's agency is also an ultimate explanation.
+For God's existence at a time is entailed by his existing at all, and does not require to be explained in terms of his previous existence and previous choices.
 So the simplest kind of God is a factually necessary one, in the sense defined earlier.

 So God being one thing (not many), and infinite in various attributes, and actually exists constitutes the simplest sort of explanation to Swinburne.
 He then spends some time describing the properties of omnipotence, omniscience, and omni-benevolence which we won't go into detail here - please read his book of the details.